zheyu-552/CCA-RR/README.md

 * numpy==1.16.3

 # Code Structure
-\begin{itemize}
-    \item attention: Self-attention network and submodule networks.
+* attention: Self-attention network and submodule networks.
-    \item method: Representation for file path, source files, and textual information.
+* method: Representation for file path, source files, and textual information.
-    \item configs.py: Basic configuration for the attention and method folder.
+* configs.py: Basic configuration for the attention and method folder.
 Each function defines the hyper-parameters for the corresponding model.
-    \item datasets.py: Dataset loader.
+* datasets.py: Dataset loader.
-    \item train.py: Train and validate representation models.
+* train.py: Train and validate representation models.
-    \item utils.py: Utilities for models and training.
+* utils.py: Utilities for models and training.
-\end{itemize}

 # Usage
 ## Data